Dobbelina2/copy_file_to_another_repo_action/README.md

    Inspiration from @dmnemec
  + Uses rsync exclusively with full access to it's switches,
  + using the rsync_option: [optional] makes it very versatile
- + with lots of configuration settings, see RSYNC.MD that gives
+ + with lots of configuration settings possible.
- + a short tutorial + examples.
+ + See RSYNC.MD that gives a short tutorial + examples.
  + If rsync_option: is not used it defaults to '-avrh' !
 Use with caution!, test with –dry-run before actual commit.